-Just south of Roanoke was an island named “Croatoan” that was home to a Native American tribe of the same name.
-Since the settlers had developed a good rapport with the tribe and the name “Croatoan” was found, it was assumed the settlers must have moved to the island of Croatoan and been absorbed into the tribe or simply moved inland.
-But a DNA analysis of local families that launched in 2007 has so far failed to prove the people of Roanoke thrived or intermingled with anyone in the area.
+Just south of Roanoke was an island named Croatoan that was home to a Native American tribe of the same name.
+Since the settlers had developed a good rapport with the tribe and the name “Croatoan” was found, it was assumed the settlers must have moved to the island of Croatoan and been absorbed into the tribe or simply moved inland, perhaps driven off by Spanish troops.
+Some theorize they moved north to join the Chesapeake tribe, or perhaps the Chowanocs or Weapemeocs, among many others.

 The Colonists at Roanoke Were the Victims of Cannibalism - Or Practiced It Themselves

 There were other tribes in the area that weren’t as friendly as the Croatoan tribe.
 There was a theory that one of these more aggressive groups, who may have been cannibals, attacked and ate the English colonists.
 The lack of bodies could just mean there was nothing left: many cultures have used bones as ingredients for healing remedies, grinding them into a powder form.
 It may sound like a time-consuming task, but it took three years for White to find out they were missing.
 There’s no way to know exactly when the settlers started disappearing – they could have been picked off one by one.